curl/curl-www/README.md

 ## Build

-Once you've cloned the Git repo the first time, invoke `sh bootstrap.sh` once to get a symlink and some some initial local files setup, and then you can build the web site locally by invoking make in the source root tree.
+Once you have cloned the Git repo the first time, invoke `sh bootstrap.sh` once to get a symlink and some some initial local files setup, and then you can build the website locally by invoking make in the source root tree.

-Note that this doesn't make you a complete web site mirror, as some scripts and files are only available on the real actual site, but should give you enough to let you load most HTML pages locally.
+Note that this does not make you a complete website mirror, as some scripts and files are only available on the real actual site, but should give you enough to let you load most HTML pages locally.